lionlai1989/lionlai1989.github.io/_posts/2023-12-15-raytracing-in-cpp-multithreading.markdown

 }
 ```

-### Producer Thread and BlockingQueue
+### Creating a Producer Thread and Multiple Processing Threads

-On my laptop, it has 16 CPUs.
-It means that if running a CPU-bound program, such as
-raytracing as I did here, it doesn't make too much sense to spawn more than 16 threads
-for each time instance.
-Because if running more than 16 threads, there are not enough
-CPUs to run it.
-Bear this in mind, in order To achieve the above feature, we need a
+In order to achieve the above functionality, we need a blocking queue, a producer thread
-producer thread and a blocking queue.
-A blocking queue is a thread-safe queue data
-structure which guarantee the pushing and poping things into and from this pool is
-thread-safe.
-The producer thread is responsible for pushing things into the blocking
-queue if the thread pool is not full.
-Thus, the overall multithreading structure can be
-described as below:
+and a lambda function on which every newly spawned pixel-processing thread runs.
+Each
+component is explained below:

--   `BlockingQueue`: It is a queue-like data structure which supports thread-safe
+-   `BlockingQueue`: This is a queue data structure that facilitates thread-safe pushing
-    pushing and popping.
-In `push`, the condition variable `_cond` will wait until the
+    and popping operations.
+In the `push` and `pop` methods, the condition variable
+    `_cond` awaits the lambda function's returned value to be `true`.
+During this
-    queue is not full. while waiting, it atomically unlocks lock, blocks the current
+    waiting period, it automatically releases the lock, temporarily halting the current
     executing thread.

 ```cpp